taylorhinchliffe/Depth-Extractor/README.md

 ## Usage:
 1. Take an iPhone image in portrait mode.
 2. Concert the image to .heic format.
-3. Run the app and click "load photo.
+3. Run the app and click "load photo".

 ## Best Practices:
-1. Depth information can be scaled within the Xcode project, in the renderPixelSquares function, at the line "let depthScale: Float = ___.
+1. Depth information can be scaled within the Xcode project, in the renderPixelSquares function, at the line "let depthScale: Float = ___".
 Try ranges such as 100 to 10,000.

 ## Contributing